LeyangXue/NetworkReduction/README.md

 * figure
 The file contains the figure

-All common codes is organized into the packages, e.g. coarse_grain.py, lised in utils files.
+All common codes are organized into the packages, e.g. coarse_grain.py, lised in utils files.
 The utils contains four packages:

 * coarse_grain.py